jakimoski/jakimoski/README.md

 ### Hi there 👋

-My name is Vlatko Jakimoski and im Front end developer with a passion for CSS, JavaScript, React and web development.
-Always seeking to learn and grow in the world of programming.
+My name is Vlatko Jakimoski, and I'm a front-end developer with a passion for CSS, JavaScript, React, and Next.js.
+Over the past few years, I've completed several projects ranging from small responsive web pages with HTML and CSS to more complex React and Next.js applications.
+I have also developed a few WordPress websites.
+I’m always looking for opportunities to learn and develop my abilities further, and I'm excited to take on new challenges.

 <!--
 **jakimoski/jakimoski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.